KittyGiraudel/site/_posts/2013-03-25-compass-extensions.md

 ---
-title: 8 Compass extensions you may not know
+title: "8 Compass extensions you may not know"
 layout: post
 comments: true
 ---